isomerpages/pa-bukitcanberra/pages/terms-of-use.md

 ##### **General**

-SPARKS reserves the right to make changes to these Terms of Use from time to time at its sole discretion.
-If any of these terms shall be deemed invalid, void, or for any reason unenforceable, that term shall be deemed severable and shall not affect the validity and enforceability of any remaining term.
-Changes will be posted on this page and your use of this Website after such changes have been posted will constitute your agreement to the modified Terms of Use and all of the changes.
+These Terms of Use may be changed from time to time.
+Changes will be posted on this page and your use of this website after such changes have been posted will constitute your agreement to the modified Terms of Use and all of the changes.

 ##### **Proprietary Rights**

 This Website is maintained by the People’s Association (PA).

-All the materials located in this Website including but not limited to all information and software programs (collectively, the "contents"), are protected by copyright, trademark and other forms of proprietary rights.
+The materials located on this website including the information and software programs (the Contents), are protected by copyright, trademark and other forms of proprietary rights.
 All rights, title and interest in the Contents are owned by, licensed to or controlled by PA.

 ##### **Privacy Policy**